-Jean Michel Saive is broadly known for its long trajectory as top table tennis player.
-Apart from reaching World’s #1 ranking position for 17 months, he has achieved World Championships silver medals in both singles and teams, gold medal at European Championships and seven Olympic Games participations.
+Jean Michel Saive is widely known for his long trajectory as a top table tennis player.
+Apart from being at the World #1 ranking position for 17 months, he achieved World Championship silver medals in both singles and in teams, a gold medal at the European Championships and had seven Olympic Games appearances.

-Regarding management and direction, his own words justify his willing to become ITTF President:
+Regarding management and direction, his own words justify his desire to become ITTF President:

-Saive’s experience as table tennis player is reflected on his program.
+Saive’s experience as a table tennis player is reflected in his program.
 He addresses the following eleven topics:

 The full information regarding his candidacy can be found at: www.saive4president.com.
 Saive has the support of the highest Belgian institutional position, the Prime Minister, which is shown here:

-Thomas Weikert, the current ITTF President, strongly believes that continuing the labour he has done since 2014 is the best option for table tennis.
-As on his own words:
+Thomas Weikert, the current ITTF President, strongly believes that continuing the work he has done since 2014 is the best option for table tennis.
+In his own words:

 “This Manifesto sets out my blueprint for the future development of the ITTF and global Table Tennis.
 I believe it builds on the achievements that have been accomplished in my first term in office as ITTF President and I am convinced that by working with this vision – in true partnership with Continental and National Associations – our sport will enter an exciting new phase of global growth that sees the creation of more Table Tennis players and fans” — Thomas Weikert

-With experience as Sports and Family lawyer, Weikert’s career at table tennis growed from a Bundesliga player to the ITTF Presidency since 2014 until today.
-He started as a lawyer for the German Table Tennis Federation in 2002, and got the President title for ten years from 2005 to 2015.
+With experience as a Sports and Family lawyer, Weikert’s career in table tennis grew from a Bundesliga player to the ITTF Presidency from 2014 until today.
+He started as a lawyer for the German Table Tennis Federation in 2002, and had the President title for ten years from 2005 to 2015.

-In the meanwhile, he was the President of the DOSB Table Tennis Coaching Academy for eight years and Chairman of the German Olympic Sports Confederation since 2009 to the present.
+He was also the President of the DOSB Table Tennis Coaching Academy for eight years and Chairman of the German Olympic Sports Confederation since 2009.
 Before becoming ITTF President, Thomas was Executive Vice-President from 2009 to 2013 and Deputy President from 2013 to 2014.

-Weikert’s program targets to continue his work during the last four years, including some of the most innovative ideas that started to be implemented lately, like TTX or the new ITTF Website.
+Weikert’s program aims to continue his work over the last four years, including some of the most innovative ideas which have begun to be implemented lately, like TTX or the new ITTF Website.
 The following seven points give a brief idea of his full manifesto, which can be found here: